 Every individual was served a small dish of condiments or sauce, which had dark sauce, chilli and some garlic in it.
 I think some people would kill for these, it was nice and tasty.
 Curiously, if you dipped your intestines into this, it was a lot more palatable.

 In terms of BKT soup, this was definitely not the best I’ve tasted, in fact, I think it was not even as good as some of the peppery ones, but if you have a craving for the Malaysian style BKT in Singapore, this would have to do.
-The dried BKT, however, is very good and worth coming for a taste of it.
+The dried BKT, however, was very good and worth coming for a taste of it.

 This place can be crowded during peak hours, from 6pm to 730pm.
 I have been here at around 7pm when there was a Q but the wait is decent, less than 10 minutes, even when it looked like there was a long Q.